 We will start with the two key organs composing our immune system, which are also known as primary lymphoid organs: the thymus (which spoiler alert, is my FAVORITE organ of all) and the bone marrow.
 The thymus is an organ located just on top of our heart and the bone marrow is the tissue located inside our bones.
 I don’t know about you, but I don’t hear a lot of people talking about the thymus (although they should) or the bone marrow, as much as they talk about other organs.
 But these two are crucial for the generation of our immune cells.

 There is also a combination of other organs, and organ regions, which are part of the immune system as well.
 These are known as secondary lymphoid organs.
-The spleen, lymph nodes as well as areas of the underlining our mucosa tissues (which is a layer of tissue present on the surface of internal organs, such as the gut) are a few examples.
+The spleen, lymph nodes, as well as areas underlining our mucosa tissues (which is a layer of tissue present on the surface of internal organs, such as the gut), are a few examples.
 It is quite straightforward to see why we would need our immune system in mucosal areas.
-These are “high risk” areas since they are “open” to the outside environment (think about your food coming from the outside and passing through your gastrointestinal tract) increasing the chances of encountering external microorganisms.
+These are “high-risk” areas since they are “open” to the outside environment (think about your food coming from the outside and passing through your gastrointestinal tract) increasing the chances of encountering external microorganisms.

 Since our immune system is not composed of one, but many different organs and locations, it can sometimes feel overwhelming to understand it.
 But the beautiful way this network is orchestrated is what makes this science so amazing.
 It is ok if you don’t see this beauty yet, I promise I won’t stop talking about it anytime soon.

 From your immunologist – in training,